Consultation Event No. 1

 Dredging has been considered and shown to offer limited benefit to reducing peak water levels in the channel.
 This activity is not a sustainable solution given the need to frequently re-dredge the watercourses.

-Why cannot the existing pumping stations cope with the predicted flood water?
+Why can't the existing pumping stations cope with the predicted flood water?

 Most of the existing pumping stations in the Grangemouth area are Scottish Water Pumping Stations, which predominantly deal with foul water rather than surface water.
 The existing pumping stations would not be able to cope with the predicted flows for a 1 in 200-year event.